YouTube Revenue Calculator

 Why no sponsorships or memberships?⌄

-Ad revenue is set by the algorithm, but sponsorships, memberships, Super Chats and affiliate links scale with the creator's sales effort and can't be generalised.
-Channels above ~50k subs typically earn 1–3× their ad revenue from these other streams.
+Ad revenue is set by the platform, but sponsorships, memberships, Super Chats and affiliate links scale with the creator's individual sales effort and are hard to generalise.
+At larger sizes non-ad income can sometimes outweigh ad revenue, but results vary widely.

 Where does the data come from?⌄